emaanriaz/150proj1/REPORT.md

 of the loop.

 In phase 4 we gave the shell the ability to redirect its output to a specified file.
-We make a call to the outputRedirection function inside the child process of the fork so that.
 When we call the output redirection function from main, we want to make sure that output redirection only takes place when the command contains >.
 So, inside the output redirection function we first create a variable called arrowIndex and set it to -1.
 Then, we loop through